rlaehgns5399/algorithm/README.md

 2018.09.14: 2018 KaKaoCoding QUiz 7(Complete)<br>
 2018.09.15: 2018 KaKaoCoding Quiz 7 -> 6(Read Commit for detail)<br>
 2018.09.16: 2019 KaKao Recruitment Coding Test(1,2,4(Only Acc pass),5 Solved)<br>
+2018.09.17: 2019 kaKao Recruitment Coding Test - update Q3 answer(it is implemented in C++)<br>
+2018.09.18: Implement Q3 in Java(but i cant understand how it works)<br>